-6 Main Disadvantages of Using a Custom Software
+6 Main Disadvantages of Using Custom Software

 Custom software refers to a specifically designed program or application that is built by and used in a specific organization.
-Custom software is usually different from normal mass market products and is structured independently in relation to specifics from the organization.
-The idea of a custom software is often employed to enhance system efficiency with features that may be absent in the off-shelf version of the program.
+Custom software is usually different from normal mass-market products and is structured independently in relation to specifics from the organization.
+The idea of custom software is often employed to enhance system efficiency with features that may be absent in the off-shelf version of the program.
 This very much can be applied with research management systems for health institutions, research facilities, hospitals, registries etc.

 Though it would appear to work perfectly for a particular case (since it is designed to support and address the specific needs of the organization involved), the use of a custom software comes with numerous disadvantages like those outlined below;

-A custom software is generally a project associated with high cost and is not always the best option to consider especially for medical and clinical research institutions.
+Custom software is generally a project associated with high cost and is not always the best option to consider especially for medical and clinical research institutions.
 This is because there already exist numerous cheaper canned solutions which are capable of addressing a wide range of requirements and functions.

 A custom software’s design, setup and implementation always require a lot of time to arrive completion.
 This is a major disadvantage for organizations looking for short and immediate solutions.
 This particular nature of a custom software increases the probability of unforeseen complications.

 When going for custom software, there is the extra worry of needing to get relatively high technical proficiency.
 It is best to consider other off-shelf options with easier handling and management requirements especially if your organization lacks a technically strong software team having the skill set necessary for building and configuring the custom software.
 It will be very difficult to achieve efficiency if your developers can’t be held accountable for the entire project.